Candler Building (New York City): 1990s to present

 The Harris Theatre at the building's base was demolished in 1997, and its former entrance was converted to an exit from Madame Tussauds.
 Massachusetts Mutual planned to lease the base to an entertainment company and rent out the upper stories as offices.
 At the end of 1999, SFX Entertainment leased all of the building's office space as a headquarters, paying $12 million annually.
 SFX anticipated that 500 to 600 of its employees would be able to work in the building, and it moved into the building in November 2000.
 SFX was acquired by Clear Channel Entertainment, which retained offices on 42nd Street.
 McDonald's signed a lease in early 2001 for the sole retail space in the building.
 Following a renovation designed by Beyer Blinder Belle, the fast-food restaurant opened at the base of the Candler Building in September 2002.
 Although the building was not an official city landmark, the New York City Landmarks Preservation Commission determined in 2003 that the Candler Building was eligible for designation as a city landmark.

 EPIC Real Estate acquired the building from the Paramount Group in 2012, and Landesbank Baden-Württemberg provided a $150 million loan for the building at that time.
 In late 2017, EPIC Real Estate refinanced the building $150 million loan from M&T Bank.
 The McDonald's closed in June 2020 after being replaced by another location nearby.
 Yellowstone Real Estate Investments took over M&T's note in November 2021.
 Four months later, in March 2022, Yellowstone acquired the Candler Building in lieu of foreclosure; at the time, the building was worth $161.1 million.
+In early 2023, amid an increase in the number of people within the city who sought asylum in the United States, the Candler Building's commercial space became a 250-bed shelter for asylum seekers.
+The following year, Yellowstone filed plans to convert the Candler Building into a 265-room hotel; by then, many of the office floors had been vacant for several years.
+The commercial space was converted to Tm:rw, a technologically advanced retail space, in July 2025.